slepc/slepc/doc/source/documentation/manual/svd.md

 SVDTRLanczosGetKSP(SVD svd,KSP *ksp);
 ```

 or with the corresponding command-line options prefixed with `-svd_trlanczos_`.
-This `KSP` object is used to solve a linear least squares problem at each Lanczos step with coefficient matrix $Z$ equation [](#eq:qr), which by default is a shell matrix but the user can choose to create it explicitly with the function `SVDTRLanczosSetExplicitMatrix`.
+This `KSP` object is used to solve a linear least squares problem at each Lanczos step with coefficient matrix $Z$ equation {math:numref}`eq:qr`, which by default is a shell matrix but the user can choose to create it explicitly with the function `SVDTRLanczosSetExplicitMatrix`.

 ## Retrieving the Solution